rohithkk/nodecommands/README.md

-# Frequently used NodeJS and NPM commands
+# Check version and Update

 Check the npm version installed